wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Roxy Belmeadows_** : And finally with news of a troubling weather outlook, here's Stormy Spaniels.

 **_Stormy Spaniels_** : Thanks Roxy, yes, well, Storm Maggie has been moving across the Atlantic over the past 24 hours and is due to hit the UK tomorrow afternoon.
-It might reach Wildboarclough later that evening, or it might not.
+It might reach Wildboarclough later that evening... or it might not.

 **_Roxy Belmeadows_** : Thanks Stormy, well that's all for tonight, just a quick look at tomorrow's papers.

 - She picks up a few newspapers, and one-by-one, shows them to the audience
 - She then goes back through the curtain

 ---

 # Mrs Dripps is Fired

-- Mrs Buttermuffin has found Mrs Tripps a new disguise and a new job as the cleaning lady
+- Mrs Buttermuffin and Mrs Tripps are on stage, looking around nervously
+- Mrs B gives Mrs T a pair of glasses which she puts on
-- Mrs B leaves and Mrs Dripps begins cleaning
+- Mrs B then gives Mrs T a feather duster

-- Gideon walks in and demands to know who she is, why he's never seen her before and how much he pays her
-- Dusty surfaces, "you're not very good at this are you, you're a waste of money, you're fired"
+**_Mrs Buttermuffin_** : There, Mrs Tripps, you're now Mrs Dripps, the cleaning lady.
+A perfect disguise.

+**_Tripps_** : Are you sure he won't recognise me?

+**_Mrs Buttermuffin_** : Of course not, he's too wrapped up in his own self-importance to notice anyone else.
+Oh...
+Shhh, he's coming, good luck

+- She rushes off
+- Gideon walks on

+**_Gideon_** : What's this?
+Who are you?

+**_Tripps_** : Oh, I'm Mrs Dripps, the cleaning lady

+**_Gideon_** :  Cleaning lady?
+Why have I never seen you before?

+**_Tripps_** : I, err, I usually work nights

+**_Gideon_** : You look familiar, have you been on the telly?

+**_Tripps_** : Oh, no, I wouldn't want to be involved in the television sir.
+I just stick to my cleaning

+- Gideon runs his finger across a surface and inspects the dust

+**_Gideon_** : Mmmm, you don't seem to be very good at it.
+How much am I paying you for this?

+**_Tripps_** : Oh, well, I err, I'm not really sure you see, I used to get paid three and six a day, but that was when I first started for the old Lord Naff, and then, let me think....

+**_Gideon_** : Never mind, you don't need to think about it any more...
+You're fired!

-- Mrs Dripps leaves in tears, Freddie and Mrs B rush in
+- Mrs Dripps bursts into tears and rushes out
+- Freddie rushes in

-- "You can't fire Mrs Dripps, who'll do all the cleaning?"
+**_Freddie_** : You can't fire Mrs Dripps.
+Who'll do all the cleaning?

-- Gideon informs Freddie that as he doesn't seem to do much to earn his keep, he's now the cleaning lady, and storms out
-- Freddie is furious about the cleaning job, but Mrs BM has worse news, having watched Newsnight - the golf course.
-"He can't do this, we have to stop him.
-Lord Naff would never have approved..."
+**_Gideon_** : Well you don't seem to do an awful lot round here...

+- He picks up the feather duster, thrusts it at Freddie

+**_Gideon_** : you can do it

+- Gideon storms out
+- Freddie calls out after him

+**_Freddie_** : But I've nothing to wear, I can't do the cleaning dressed like this, it's not dignified

+- Mrs Buttermuffin rushes on

+**_Mrs Buttermuffin_** : Have you heard, it's awful

+**_Freddie_** : I know, he's fired Mrs Dripps and made ME the cleaning lady

+**_Mrs Buttermuffin_** : Not that, we'll find Mrs Dripps a new job somewhere round here...
+It's all over the news.
+Gideon is going to turn the gardens into a luxury golf-course

+**_Freddie_** : But nobody normal likes golf

+**_Mrs Buttermuffin_** : I know, oh it's awful, just think of the type of person it'll bring here

+**_Freddie_** : Pompous men with moustaches, dressed up in silly clothing, oh this is a disaster darling

+**_Mrs Buttermuffin_** : Our Lord Naff would never have done something like this.
+We have to stop this golf course

 ---